blechta/fenics-handson/navierstokes/doc.rst

         where for ``<np>`` substitute number of processors to use.

+        To benefit from parallism you can
-        To run just the unsteady Navier-Stokes part of the code below on, say, eight cores:
+        run the unsteady Navier-Stokes part of the code below on, say, eight cores:

         .. code-block:: shell